ripterdust/anon_chat/design/LLD.md

 ## Intended propouse

-The intended propouse of this document is to create a High-level Design (HLD) to explain the functionality of the first iteration of -Anonymous Chat-
+The intended propouse of this document is to create a Low-level Design (LLD) to explain the functionality of the first iteration of -Anonymous Chat-

 ## Solution